Tayvallich, Argyll

 Key Learning and Insights

-• Robust natural-capital data is key to underpinning credits and making the nature recovery industry investable.
+- Robust natural-capital science is key to establishing a successful and investable nature recovery industry.

-• It’s crucial to understand and transparently demonstrate the effects we have, and especially to show that restoration benefits people and the environment.
+- It’s crucial to understand and transparently demonstrate the effects we have, and especially to show how restoration benefits people and the environment.

-• Empowering communities and contributing to a just transition is a crucial goal, as well as one that contributes to environmental outcomes.
+- Empowering communities and contributing to a just transition is a crucial goal, as well as one that itself contributes to environmental outcomes.